-Section 36(b) takes aim at excessive fees in the mutual fund industry.
-Yet the industry has changed dramatically since 1970.
-Over the past several decades, average fees have dropped significantly.
-Moreover, independent analysts like Morningstar and Thomson Reuters Lipper ("Lipper") have increased investor visibility into the fees they must pay and the gross and net performance of the funds they invest in.
+Section 36(b) takes aim at excessive fees in the mutual fund industry, yet the industry has changed dramatically since 1970.
+Over the past several decades, average fees have dropped significantly, minimizing the need for § 36(b).
+Moreover, independent analysts like Morningstar and Thomson Reuters Lipper ("Lipper") have increased investor visibility into the fees they must pay, as well as providing insight into the gross and net performance of all funds.